 Along with the listed price, customers also consider the total cost, which includes shipping fees, taxes, and any additional charges.

-Retail businesses must align their dynamic pricing approach with the selected value proposition, making informed decisions related to customized offers, shipping options, and promotions.
+Retail businesses must align their dynamic pricing approach with their selected value proposition and make informed decisions about customized offers, shipping options, and promotions.

 Track and enhance:

 Dynamic pricing requires a test-and-learn concept.
-Inspecting the effect of price modifications and making adjustments based on real-time data is crucial for effective management.
+Inspecting the effects of price changes and adjusting in response to real-time data is crucial for effective management.

 Effective communication between merchants and pricing specialists can yield valuable insights.